conniezl/gettingcleaningdata/CodeBook.md

 This data set has the average by activity and individual, of 66 measurements calculated from signals taken from the accelerometer and gyroscope of the Samsung Galaxy S II smartphone, which was used by 30 individuals performing 6 types of activities during a series of sliding windows of time.

+This tidy data set is a result of appliying the run_analysis() funtion in the run_analysis.R script.

 A full description of the data sets used to make this summarized data set, and the source data is available at:

 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones